Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Model

-Suppose the mechanism of interlinked RabGTPases cascade in Figure $\ref{fig:mechanism}$ follows a Markov process so that we can represent this mechanism with a network of Markov states (See Figure $\ref{fig:representation}$), where the variables $X_{i}$ and $X_{i}^{*}$ ($i=1,2,\dots , n$) respectively denote the inactive GDP bound-states and the active GTP-bound states of the different Rab proteins.
-In Figure $\ref{fig:representation}$, the transition from the inactive to active states occurs through positive feedbacks (+ sign in red colour) with their respective GEF cofactors (GEF cascade), and the deactivation of the upstream active states happens via negative feedbacks (- sign in red colour) with their corresponding GAP effectors (GAP cascade). \\
+Suppose the interlinked RabGTPases cascade in Figure $\ref{fig:mechanism}$ follows a Markov process.
+We represent the interlinking mechanism with a network of Markov states (See Figure $\ref{fig:representation}$), where the variables $X_{i}$ and $X_{i}^{*}$ ($i=1,2,\dots , n$) respectively denote the inactive GDP bound-states and the active GTP-bound states of the different Rab proteins.
+In Figure $\ref{fig:representation}$, the transitions from the inactive to active states occur through positive feedbacks (+ sign in red colour) with their respective GEF cofactors (GEF cascades), and the deactivation of the upstream active states happens via negative feedbacks (- sign in red colour) with their corresponding GAP effectors (GAP cascades).